shashimalcse/oauth-ai-agents/draft-oauth-ai-agents.md

 B. Client initiates Authorization Request via user-agent, including requested_agent and PKCE challenge.

+C. User-agent is redirected to the Authorization Server's authorization endpoint.

-C. User authenticates and grants consent for the specific agent and requested scopes at the Authorization Server.
+D. User authenticates and grants consent for the specific agent and requested scopes at the Authorization Server.

-D. Authorization Server issues Agent-Authorization Code and redirects user-agent back to client.
+E. Authorization Server issues Authorization Code and redirects user-agent back to client.

-E. Client receives the code and passes it securely to the corresponding Agent.
+F. Client receives the code.

-F. Agent requests Delegated Access Token using the `urn:ietf:params:oauth:grant-type:agent-authorization_code` grant type, presenting the code, PKCE verifier, and its Agent Token for authentication.
+G. Client requests Delegated Access Token using the `urn:ietf:params:oauth:grant-type:agent-authorization_code` grant type, presenting the code, PKCE verifier, and its Agent Token.

-G. Authorization Server validates the request (code, verifier, and agent token) and issues the Delegated Access Token.
+H. Authorization Server validates the request (code, verifier, and agent token) and issues the Delegated Access Token.

-H. Agent accesses protected resources using the Delegated Access Token.
+I. Client accesses protected resources using the Delegated Access Token.

-I. Resource Server validates the token (e.g., via introspection or by verifying the signature and claims offline).
+J. Resource Server validates the token (e.g., by verifying the signature and claims offline).

+K. Resource Server processes the request and returns the requested resource.

+L. Agent receives the resource data.

 # Detailed Protocol Steps